 Certainly, different hair types can handle varying levels of heat.
 For fine hair, straightening and curling should be kept to lower temperatures (like 300 degrees tops).
 Coarser-textured hair can handle a bit more heat.
 "When in doubt, bring your flat iron or curling iron to your next appointment and ask your stylist," says Cranford.

 Aaaaand, here we have it.
-The worst possible thing you can do to your hair is chemically overprocessing it with color.
+The worst possible thing you can do to your hair is chemically overprocessing it with colour.

 As is after-care at home.
-"It is so important to keep the hair constantly hydrated and use products that help repair hair from chemical damage," says Brown, who recommends using a repairing mask, like Macademia's Ultra Rich Moisture Masque ($36) one week before your salon appointment and twice a week after.
+"It is so important to keep the hair constantly hydrated and use products that help repair hair from chemical damage," says Brown, who recommends using a repairing mask, like Living Proof's Restore Mask Treatment (£37) one week before your salon appointment and twice a week after.

 Next: Read how one of our beauty editors doubled the growth of her eyebrows with these six sneaky changes.